-NOTE Process Resource Manager and HP-UX Workload Manager both make use of the PRM API.
+Process Resource Manager and HP-UX Workload Manager both make use of the PRM API.
 Consequently, only one of the products should be used at a time.
-(See also "HP-UX Workload Manager" on page 84.)
+(See also "HP-UX Workload Manager" on page 86.)

-updated for HP PRM version C.02.00 provides the following: September 2001 memory isolation - PRM uses the prm2D memory manager to optionally specify a group's memory resource to be restricted by use from other groups and processes on the system. support for processor sets HP PRM introduces a new type of PRM group, called a PSET PRM group, that is based on processor sets.
+updated for HP PRM version C.02.00 provides the following: September 2001 ٠ support for processor sets HP PRM introduces a new type of PRM group, called a PSET PRM group, that is based on processor sets.
 The PSET PRM's CPU entitlement is specified by assigning it to a subset of the system's processors. prmanalyze updated to perform new functionality new PRM toolset for SCM NOTE Processor Sets can be installed from the December 2001 Software Pack (Optional HP-UX 11i Core Enhancements) CD included in your HP-UX 11i December 2001 media kit.
 You can also download Processor Sets (or order a CD from the web) from the HP Software Depot at the following web site: http://software.hp.com new at 11i With version C.01.08.02, PRM provides the following features: original release Distribution of resources through shares, hierarchical PRM groups, in-kernel memory management, a Simple Network Management Protocol (SNMP) agent, remote management of PRM, and an improved GUI. • Provides a shares model of distributing resources instead of static percentages.
 This model facilitates configuration changes.
 PRM groups can be nested, allowing for more convenient partitioning.
 Memory controlled in the kernel, through the prm2d daemon, rather than in user space, through the prm0d daemon.
 Syntax for memory records is essentially the same, with the only difference being that the optional SUPPRESS field is no longer needed and is ignored if present: #!PRM_MEM:{PRMID GROUP}:SHARES:[CAP]::: • CAP value is treated as a hard limit to the group's memory usage.
 Previously, it was a soft limit that could be crossed. prm2d in-kernel memory manager is the default for HP-UX 11i.
 If you prefer to use the previous manager (prm0d), follow the steps below: 1.
 As root, go to the PRM install directory: cd /opt/prm/bin/ 2.
 Make a backup of prm2d: mv prm2d prm2d.original 3.
 Create a symbolic link from prm2d to prm0d: ln -s prm0d prm2d • Provides an enhanced GUI, which enables PRM to be remotely managed from any system that has Java Runtime Environment 1.2.2 (or later).
 PRM has a SNMP agent that makes configuration and resource information available.

-• new memory features
+- new memory features

 - in-kernel memory management

 - dedicated memory for PRM groups

 - proportional overachievement for PRM groups

+- memory isolation PRM uses the prm2D memory manager to optionally specify a group's memory resource to be restricted by use from other groups and processes on the system.